MicrosoftDocs/customer-insights/topics/developers/downloads/tutorials/dotnet.md

 using Microsoft.Applications.Events;
 ```

-4. Start the SDK (you only need to do this once):
+4. Start the signal sender (you only need to do this once):

 ```csharp
 static void SetUpTelemetrySinks()